LiemDQ/LiemDQ.github.io/content/posts/cost_structure_invariance.md

 </figure>

-Cobalt and manganese/aluminum are used to as stabilizers.
+Cobalt and manganese/aluminum are used as stabilizers.
 One of the biggest downsides is that cobalt is expensive (roughly \\$35,000/ton) and has a [precarious and ethically fraught supply chain](https://e360.yale.edu/features/siddharth-kara-cobalt-mining-labor-congo).
 NMC/NCA battery improvements have focused on minimizing the amount of cobalt required while maximizing nickel content.

 <figure>
 <img src="/img/cost_structure/nmc_evolution.png">